deathangelsshadow/bean-cartography/README.md

 1. If a composite class is named and it exists in source use its named field matches.
 1. For the remaining named fields scan all source objects for a name match and if found use it (first match.)

+    @NamedClass(name = "Order")
+    @NamedClassComposite(names = {"Person", "Item"})
+    public class Order {

 ### Collections, Maps, and Arrays

-The source and targets must at least match on general 'type'.  i.e. both must be maps, collections, or arrays.
+Use the appropriate constructor of Cartographer to turn on the processing of collections.
+This will have the effect of instantiating the elements in the target (one for each in the source.)

-The business names for the map or collection filds also must be the same although their contained objects don't have to match.
+The business names for the map or collection fields must be the same although their contained objects don't have to match.
+Their types must also match (i.e. both must be maps, collections, or arrays.)